 The dividend distribution per 100 Units, if any, cannot be anticipated and may be paid as Securities are redeemed, exchanged or sold, or as expenses of the Trust fluctuate.
-No distribution need be made from the Income Account or the Principal Account unless the balance therein is an amount sufficient to distribute \$1.00 per 100 Units.
+In addition, the Trust will generally make required distributions at the end of each year because it is structured as a "regulated investment company" for federal tax purposes.